Development of apps for iOS And Android

 9. Should your mobile app be able to connect to other hardware or firmware features of the mobile device?

-You should consider whether the functionality of your mobile app requires it to access other functions of the mobile device, such as the camera, GPS, contacts, messaging, e-mail, local storage or any other.
+You should consider whether the functionality of your mobile app requires it to access other functions of the mobile device, such as the camera, GPS, contacts, messaging, e-mail, local storage, or others.

 10. What language(s) will your mobile app use?